heygrady/redux-selectors/README.md

 # Comfy Redux Selectors

-This library provides a suite of composable functions that make it very easy to work with selectors... very similar to [reselect](https://github.com/reactjs/reselect).
+A suite of composable functions that make it very easy to work with selectors.
 This library is intended to be used with redux.

-**Note:** If reselect is working for you, keep using it.
-If you find yourself commonly bumping in "missing features" in reselect, keep reading.

-In addition to everything reselect lets you do, redux-selectors allows you to:
+Redux-selectors allows you to:

 - Easily create selectors from a path string
 - Easily memoize dependent and complex selectors
-- Easily create configurable, curried selectors
+- Easily create configurable selectors
-- Utility functions like [`combineSelectors`](/docs/api/combineSelectors.md) and [`composeSelectors`](/docs/api/composeSelectors.md)
+- Plus: utility functions like [`combineSelectors`](/docs/api/combineSelectors.md) and [`composeSelectors`](/docs/api/composeSelectors.md)

+**Note:** If [reselect](https://github.com/reactjs/reselect) is working for you, keep using it.
+If you find yourself commonly bumping in "missing features" in reselect, keep reading.

 ## Installation